John Carroll will continue to be test-optional for fall 2024 applicants.

 Do I have the option to change my mind after I submit my application for admission?

-Students applying test-optional for fall 2024 may elect to change their decision by submitting a formal request in writing to their enrollment manager, along with a copy of their test scores, by January 2, 2024.
+Students applying test-optional for fall 2024 may elect to change their decision by submitting a formal request in writing to their admission counselor, along with a copy of their test scores, by January 2, 2024.
 We will only be able to consider SAT and ACT scores for tests taken through December 2023.

 If I don't submit a test score, how will my application be reviewed?